Research Group

 Our research group conducts fundamental research at the intersection of computer security and machine learning.
 On the one end, we are interested in developing intelligent systems that can learn to protect computers from attacks and identify security problems automatically.
 On the other end, we explore the security and privacy of machine learning by developing novel attacks and defenses.

-We are part of the new Berlin Institute for the Foundations of Learning and Data (BIFOLD) at Technische Universität Berlin.
+We are part of the Berlin Institute for the Foundations of Learning and Data (BIFOLD) at Technische Universität Berlin.
 Previously, we have been working at Technische Universität Braunschweig and the University of Göttingen.

 News and Updates